sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ### Step Function Advantages

-It is, quite frankly, a miracle that 200 lines of declarative JSON can replace 333 lines of executable Python code.
-Development is significantly faster, whether I type the JSON manually or compose a state machine visually.
-I found both mechanisms useful, for different development tasks.
+It is, quite frankly, a miracle that **200 lines of declarative JSON can replace 333 lines of executable Python** code.
+Development is significantly faster, whether add states visually or write or edit the JSON manually.

 Testing and debugging are moderately faster.
-Although a correct state machine, able to handle error conditions, is liable to be more complex than the initial, normal-case design (more on complexity, below), the automatically-generated state machine diagram becomes useful when it's marked up with the actual traversal from a particular execution.
-Similarly, the full log, viewed inside the Step Functions console, clearly shows data at the start and end of each state traversed, as well as data available for use in between, such as API responses.
+Although a correct state machine, able to handle error conditions, is liable to be more complex than the initial, normal-case design, even a complex state machine diagram becomes readable when it's marked up with the actual traversal from a particular execution.
+Similarly, the full log, viewed inside the Step Functions console, shows data at the start and end of each state traversed, as well as data available for use in between, such as API responses.

-Clearly, there is much less to maintain with a Step Function.
+Clearly, a Step Functions require less maintenance.
 Although Step Functions may call AWS Lambda functions, many problems can be solved without recourse to Lambda, so that there is no software to patch &mdash; not even a runtime to update every few months.

 Step Functions are perfect for processes that require lots of wall-clock time but little actual computing time, such as waiting for a database to start and then seeing a stop request through until the database is stopped again.
-In the standard mode, the
+The standard mode
 [price is
 25&cent; per 10,000 transitions](https://aws.amazon.com/step-functions/pricing/#AWS_Step_Functions_Standard_Workflow_State_transitions_pricing)
 (arrows traversed, on the state machine diagram).
 To put this in perspective,